RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 Where to start
 --------------

-While you familiarize yourself with the basics as suggested above, you can have a look at the javadoc of the API (see `README.md <https://github.com/ra-consulting-gmbh/openscenario.api.test/blob/master/README.md>`_ for instructions how to build javadocs for the project).
+While you familiarize yourself with the basics as suggested above, you can have a look at the cppdoc of the API.
 It will give you an overview of the API classes, their main components and their meaning.

 Our git workflow
 ----------------